Post job

 Pre-K teachers play an essential role in the lives of young children ages three to five years old by developing and nurturing their interest in subjects appropriate for their age.
 They promote a creative learning environment and encourage social interactions among students while providing the fundamental educational foundation that will prepare them for a successful start to kindergarten.
 They are responsible for overseeing children during their mealtimes, reinforcing personal hygiene, and developing children's social skills.
 Pre-K teachers also plan curriculum and work with other school staff members.

 These skill sets are where the common ground ends though.
-An education paraprofessional responsibility is more likely to require skills like "autism," "behavioral issues," "instructional support," and "kindergarten."
-Whereas a pre-k teacher requires skills like "kids," "help support," "language arts," and "bilingual education."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an education paraprofessional are more likely to require skills like "autism," "behavioral issues," "instructional support," and "kindergarten."
+On the other hand, a job as a pre-k teacher requires skills like "kids," "help support," "language arts," and "bilingual education."
+As you can see, what employees do in each career varies considerably.

 Pre-k teachers tend to reach similar levels of education than education paraprofessionals.
 In fact, pre-k teachers are 3.4% more likely to graduate with a Master's Degree and 0.1% less likely to have a Doctoral Degree.